LangyYeet/PHP_Project/README.md

 - Input parameters
 The API accepts the following query parameters:
-Parameter       	  Type	   Required	                 Description length	           Integer	    Yes	         The length of the generated password. include_symbols	   Boolean	    Yes	    Indicates if the password should include symbols or not.
+- "length" - The length of generated password
+- "include_symbols" - Indicates if the password should include symbols or not.